 Different states have different rules and rates for UI taxes.
 Here are the basic rules for California's UI tax.

 As a California employer subject to UI tax, your small business must establish a California payroll tax account with the California Employment Development Department (EDD).
-Be aware that you don't need to establish an account until you've paid over $100 in wages in a calendar quarter.
+You don't need to establish an account until you've paid over $100 in wages in a calendar quarter.

 Different rules, not covered here, apply to agricultural workers, domestic (in-home) workers, and employees of some (but not all) non-profit organizations.

-Any time a due date falls on a Saturday, Sunday, or legal holiday, the due date is extended to the next business day.
-(Withholding tax payments, unlike UI tax payments, may be due more often than quarterly.)
+If a due date falls on a Saturday, Sunday, or legal holiday, the due date is extended to the next business day.
+(Withholding tax payments, unlike UI tax payments, might be due more often than quarterly.)

 You may decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
-If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes made by an outside payroll company.
+If so, keep in mind that your business, or even you personally, might still be held directly responsible for mistakes an outside payroll company makes.